GitNotebooks/GitNotebooks/docs/self_hosted.md

 ENTERPRISE=true
 ```

-You are now ready to deploy GitNotebooks Self Hosted.
+You are now ready to deploy GitNotebooks Self-Hosted.

 ## Deploying a container { #deploy-container }

-The final step is to deploy the GitNotebooks container image with these environment variables.
-Whle GitNotebooks Self Hosted will not make any network requests apart from GitHub, we recommend the following security settings:
+The final step is to deploy the GitNotebooks container image with the environment variables we've prepared.
+The container serves traffic over port 3000.

+While GitNotebooks Self-Hosted only makes network requests to GitHub, we recommend implementing the following security measures:

-- Web application servers
+1. Web application servers:

-  - Container environment variables stored as secrets (e.g. AWS Secrets Manager)
+   - Store container environment variables as secrets (e.g., using AWS Secrets Manager)
-  - Outbound network traffic restrictred to GitHub and Database
+   - Restrict outbound network traffic to GitHub and the database
-  - Inbound traffic restricted to corpotate VPN
+   - Limit inbound traffic to your corporate VPN

-- Database
+2. Database:

-  - Encrypted at rest
+   - Implement encryption at rest
-  - Require SSL connections from web server
+   - Require SSL connections from the web server
-  - Inbound restricted to web servers via TCP port 5432
+   - Restrict inbound connections to web servers via TCP port 5432
-  - No outbound network requests
+   - Disable all outbound network requests

-- Application load balancer
+3. Application load balancer:
-  - Restrict inbound requests to coroporate VPN and GitHub Webhooks
+   - Limit inbound requests to your corporate VPN and GitHub Webhooks
-  - Restrict outbound requests to web application
+   - Restrict outbound requests to the web application